nomad1x2/ironman.java/README.md

 # ironman.java
-Very old project for CIS 106
+Very old project for CIS 106, drawing Iron Man from Graphics2D in Java.

+Could probably be more efficient.